publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch27/schI/m__us_usc_t2_s1703.md

     (b) __Use of seal__

-    The Librarian shall establish guidelines for approval of the use of the seal provided under subsection (a) of this section, and shall include in the guidelines the following:
+    The Librarian shall establish guidelines for approval of the use of the seal provided under subsection (a), and shall include in the guidelines the following:

         (1) The seal may only be used on recording copies of the Registry version of a sound recording.